openservicemesh/osm/tests/scale/README.md

 - RSS footprint and related relative increases per iteration per tracked resource.
 - Visual representation of the previous trends, provided by Grafana.
 - Control plane profiling (pprof), cpu and mem (Todo)
-- Envoy config latency trends (time to create an envoy config on OSM, latency increase per pod, test dependant) (Todo)
+- Envoy config latency trends (time to create an envoy config by osm-controller, latency increase per pod, test dependent) (Todo)
 - Envoy config latency apply trends (from  `SMI apply`  to  `200` network requests) (Todo)

 ## Usage examples
 Create a test using GinkGo, and import the test framework.
-As we do for our E2E, we try to keep its own test in a separate file.
+As we do for our E2E, we require a separate test per file.
 ```go
 import . "github.com/openservicemesh/osm/tests/framework"

 var  _ = Describe("Example Skeleton for scale test", func() {